 The Barkley Marathons – Frozen Head State Park, TN (Mar/Apr)

 Yes, it has a start and finish line — but it’s what lies between that earns The Barkley its no-nonsense tagline as “The Race That Eats Its Young.”
 Set in Frozen Head State Park in Tennessee, The Barkley is far more than a foot race; it’s a grueling exercise in orienteering (or dis-orienteering), hardcore resolve and abject humility ending in almost certain failure well before the 60-hour time limit.
-Because despite the event’s annual proximity to April Fool’s Day, its 100-ish mile, 5-loop course is no joke, requiring as it does ~66,000 feet of climbing over inhospitable terrain and in mercurial weather.
+Because despite the event’s annual proximity to April Fool’s Day, its 100+ mile, 5-loop course is no joke, requiring as it does ~66,000 feet of climbing over inhospitable terrain and in mercurial weather.
 “It’s good that some years no one finishes,” says the race’s founder Gary Cantrell, aka Lazarus Lake.
 “Cuz The Barkley should win sometimes, too.”
-With only 15 finishers in its 34-year history, it’s clear which side has the upper hand.
+With only 18 finishers in its 37-year history, it’s clear which side has the upper hand.
+(For a less daunting taste of The Barkley Marathons, intrepid athletes should check out September’s The Barkley Fall Classic 50K aka “Baby Barkley.”)

 Wings for Life World Run – Various locations (May)

 Tired of chasing the finish line?
 Let it come to you!
 The Wings for Life World Run is an ingenious concept and the only race in which the finish line chases the runners.
-Held one day a year simultaneously in cities around the globe, the goal is to run as far as possible before being overtaken and passed by a gradually accelerating “Catcher Car” which starts 30 minutes after the runners and acts as a moving finish line.
+Staged one day a year simultaneously in cities around the globe, the goal is to run as far as possible before being overtaken and passed by a gradually accelerating “Catcher Car” which starts 30 minutes after the runners and acts as a moving finish line.
 Each runner sets their own performance goals, from breaking a sweat to chasing the world record of 92.14 km.
-No event location near you?
-Download the WFLWR app to join the fun and be chased by a Virtual Catcher Car.
-And 100% of the entry fees and donations fund scientific research and clinical trials through Wings for Life, a not-for-profit spinal cord research foundation dedicated to finding a cure for spinal cord injury.
+All seven 2024 flagship events (those with a physical Catcher Car) take place in Europe, but U.S. participants can join virtually via the WFLWR app or at one of several in-person app runs across the country.
+And 100% of all entry fees and donations support Wings for Life, a non-profit spinal cord research foundation dedicated to finding a cure for spinal cord injury.

 Dipsea Race – Mill Valley, CA (Jun)